Article

 • The CMS has introduced more stringent regulations for chiropractic billing and coding, which could result in chiropractors having to repay CMS in instances of overpayment.

-Are your chiropractic billing processes as reliable and accurate as you think they are?
-It’s imperative to be certain.
-The Centers for Medicare and Medicaid Services (CMS) has implemented more stringent regulations to ensure healthcare providers are getting reimbursed fairly.
+The Centers for Medicare and Medicaid Services (CMS) has implemented more stringent regulations to ensure healthcare providers are reimbursed fairly.
 As a result, CMS may identify cases of “potential overpayment” based on claims data.

 1. Failure to Demonstrate Medical Necessity

-Don’t file everything under one code.
-Be as specific as possible when using codes so payers can understand exactly what services were rendered and how they were relevant to each patient’s condition.
+Be as specific as possible when using codes so payers understand exactly which services were rendered and how they were relevant to the patient’s condition.

-2. Using an Incorrect Code
+2. Using an Incorrect CPT Code

 3. Lack of Independent Documentation

 Independent documentation refers to any documentation (such as SOAP notes) that isn’t required as part of a claim but could help support its validity.
 It’s the what and the why behind the treatment’s medical necessity.
-Not being able to support your reason for providing a service to a patient could be a red flag to payers.

 4. Bundled Services With Independent Documented Services